 Rubio’s Coastal Grill

-San Diegan Ralph Rubio opened his fish taco stand in Mission Beach in 1983, introducing us to the yummy fish tacos he savored when visiting Mexico.
+San Diegan Ralph Rubio opened his fish taco stand on Mission Bay Drive in 1983, introducing us to the yummy fish tacos he savored when visiting Mexico.
 And the rest is history.
 From that one stand, still serving tacos today, Rubio’s Coastal Grill expanded to more than 150 restaurants.
 And the menu now includes items such as my favorites, the Cilantro Lime Quinoa Bowl and the Wild Caught Mahi-Mahi Taco Plate.

 Rubio’s is my family’s favorite place to grab a quick and tasty lunch or dinner.
 The atmosphere is fun and kid-friendly, and young ones in your group will love the quesadillas and churros.